-First of all, every woman should know that it’s perfectly natural to be scared when everything doesn’t go, “as usual” with your annual mammogram.
-About 10 to 15 percent of all screening mammograms result in a “callback,” – i.e., the need for a further mammogram.
-And about 95 percent of callbacks end right there, with no further screening necessary.
+A. First of all, it’s natural to be scared when everything doesn’t go as usual with your annual mammogram.
+About 12 to 14 percent of all screening mammograms result in a “callback" — the need for a further mammogram.
+And most callbacks end right there, with no further screening necessary.
+The radiologist might have seen a piece of breast tissue folded over on itself, regular glandular tissue viewed from an odd angle, or something else that, with another mammogram, looks just fine.

-But sometimes, even after a second view, something doesn’t look quite right.
-At that point, the radiologist may order an ultrasound, a.k.a., sonogram.
-This callback does not necessarily mean that the patient has cancer — or, in many cases, that the patient has anything to be concerned about.
-The vast majority of breast lumps, or “abnormalities” seen on mammograms, are NOT cancer.
-Even if the ultrasound were to prove inconclusive and you needed a biopsy, about 85 percent of biopsies are negative; no cancer.
-So odds are your ultrasound will show that what the radiologist saw is, in fact, not cancer at all.
+A. No. The vast majority of breast lumps, or “abnormalities” seen on mammograms, are not cancer.
+Even if the ultrasound were to prove inconclusive and you needed a biopsy, about 80 percent of biopsies are negative, meaning no cancer.
+So odds are that your ultrasound will show that what the radiologist saw is not cancer.

-An ultrasound can take 20 to 30 minutes, but it’s an easy test.
+A. An ultrasound can take 20 to 30 minutes, but it’s an easy test.
 You’ll lie on a table with your arm above your head, and the person performing the ultrasound (the sonographer) will rub a clear, water-based gel on your breast; sometimes it feels uncomfortably cold for a minute, but it warms up fast.

 Unlike radiation-based mammograms, an ultrasound uses high-frequency sound waves to “see” tissue in the breast.
 These sound waves bounce back at different rates, depending on what they strike; and a computer interprets the information and turns it into a visual image.

 Sometimes the sonographer or doctor will want to review the images, and you may be asked to wait.
 Other times, it’s clear right away that what you have is a cyst; and at the end of the exam you can simply wipe the gel off, get dressed, and go home.
-You shouldn’t experience any after-effects at all, and can go back to your usual activities right away.
+You shouldn’t experience any after-effects at all and can go back to your usual activities right away.

-If the ultrasound shows that the lump or mass is solid, then the screening process will continue, either with an MRI, which is more sensitive than mammography and can show a more complete, detailed image of any solid mass, or with a biopsy.
+If the ultrasound shows that the lump or mass is solid, then the screening process will continue — either with an MRI, which is more sensitive than mammography and can show a more complete, detailed image of any solid mass, or with a biopsy.

-’Dense breasts,’ ultrasound, and mammogramsSome women have a clinical condition commonly known as “dense breasts,” The term refers to breasts that have very little fat, compared to the glands and connective tissue in the breast.
-And while fat shows up clear on an X-ray (mammogram), other tissue — including tumors — shows up opaque.
-Thus it’s** much easier for tumors to “hide”** in dense breasts than in normal breasts.
+A. Dense breasts are a clinical condition that need to be assessed by your doctor or radiologist.
+The term refers to breasts that have very little fat, compared to glands and connective tissue.
+And, while fat shows up clear on an X-ray (mammogram), other tissue — including tumors — shows up opaque.
+Thus it’s much easier for tumors to “hide” in dense breasts than in normal breasts.